respeese/todo/README.md

 ## Features
 User can group tasks into projects.
 They can make new tasks with a title, description, priority and due date.
 The user can edit, delete, and "complete" tasks.
-Local storage is used to save individual user's to-do lists even if the page is refreshed.

 ## Technology
 - Webpack 4